matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2019-guide/_index.md

 The iOS device used in this environment is an iPad Air 3 and is running the latest version of iPad OS (13.3.1 as of the time of this writing).
 It is on wireless on the same network and has an IP address of 192.168.0.213/24.

-Here is breakdown of the Servers and Workstations in this environment:
+Here is breakdown of the servers and workstations in this environment:

 * **TFS-DC01** the Domain Controller for the **TFS Labs** Domain.
 It is also needed to allow for Certificate distribution and for Group Policy updates to the **TFS Labs** Domain.
 It is also the LDAP CDP and AIA Publishing Location. **This guide assumes that you already know how to setup a basic Active Directory Domain Controller and Domain and have done this already prior to starting this guide**.
 * **TFS-ROOT-CA** is the Offline Root Certificate Authority and it is only used to issue the Root Certificate for the **TFS Labs** Domain.
 It signs the Certificate for the Subordinate Certificate Authority only and is left offline unless there is an issue with the Subordinate Certificate Authority.
 It is not a member of the **TFS Labs** Domain and has no additional software or services installed on it.
 Once the implementation of the Certificate Authority is complete it can be shutdown (but not deleted).